 In 1980, a new tax base was passed and included funds to operate the community's ambulance service.
 Six personnel were hired to provide this service.
 Three additional firefighters were hired to replace firefighter positions that had not been previously filled.
-The Fire District operated under this tax base until merger of the St. Helens Rural Fire District and the Rainier Rural Fire Protection District in 2002, a new base was established based upon a combination of both agencies.
+The Fire District operated under this tax base until the merger of the St. Helens Rural Fire District and the Rainier Rural Fire Protection District in 2002, a new x base was established based upon a combination of both agencies.

 1983, the St. Helens main station on 12th Street was completely remodeled, with the completion in September of that year.
 A temporary fire station was activated at the Owens-Corning (now Armstrong) plant on Railroad Avenue during the remodeling process.
 Major retirements saw the Fire Chief, Assistant Chief, 2nd Assistant Chief, and one Captain retire at the end of 1983.
 A new Fire Chief and Deputy Chief were hired and a Captain promoted to 2nd Assistant Chief/Training Officer.
 One district mechanic was hired and a shop set up in the old "St. Helens" city shop behind the main station.
 In 1986 a second mechanic was hired and the district began performing contract maintenance work for other fire districts.
 In 1986, the Fire Chief resigned and the Deputy Chief, George "Cork" Rowe, was appointed to Fire Chief.
-The 2nd Assistant Chief was appointed to Assistant Chief.
+In 1986, the Fire Chief resigned and the Deputy Chief.
+Six months later the district reorganized by The 2nd Assistant Chief was appointed to Assistant Chief.
 Six months later the district reorganized by moving the Captains position to Division Chief rank, taking them out of the union and making them part of the senior staff management team.
 Also at this time, an additional Division Chief was moved to training officer on a 40-hour work week basis.